dumaurier/pwa_jekyll/README.md

 # Jekyll PWA Starter

 A simple Jekyll starter with PWA functionality baked in.
 This includes a manifest.json file and a sw.js file that caches an app shell.
+Inital support for IndieWeb blogging is in progress.
+Edit the details in `_data/about.yml` to change `h-card` info.

 ## What's Inside?
 ### Critical CSS